CHILDERS, ROBERT WAYNE (1946–2008).

 Childers became successful in the 1980s.
 He emerged nationally in 1979 with a debut album titled I Ain't No Jukebox, which he recorded with help from Jimmy LaFave.
 The album's positive reviews led Childers to a nationwide tour.
 Released in 1982, his second album, Singing Trees, Dancing Waters, led to a call to perform at the White House in Washington, D.C.
 That event gave Childers the confidence to move to Nashville in 1986.
 His initial successes in Music City convinced some of his friends, including Garth Brooks and Tom Skinner, to make the same move.
 In 1986 Childers released two albums, Four Horsemen and the all-instrumental King David's Lament.
 He left Nashville for a brief stint in the Austin, Texas, music scene and recorded Circles Toward the Sun (1990).

 In the 1990s he came home to Oklahoma, returning to Stillwater.
 There he released Nothin' More Natural (1996), Hat Trick (1999), and a fan club collection of rarities, La Vita e Bella—Out-takes, Demo's & Jams 1980–88 (2000).
-His return to Oklahoma facilitated collaboration with other Red Dirt performers, including The Great Divide (Dirt & Spirit, 1999), Terry Buffalo Ware (Two Buffalos Walking—Live At The Blue Door, 2003), Randy Crouch (Kindred Spirits, 2004), and Jason Boland and the Stragglers (Ride for the Cimarron, 2006).
+In Oklahoma he worked with Red Dirt artists to create albums, including The Great Divide (Dirt & Spirit, 1999), Terry Buffalo Ware (Two Buffalos Walking—Live At The Blue Door, 2003), Randy Crouch (Kindred Spirits, 2004), and Jason Boland and the Stragglers (Ride for the Cimarron, 2006).

 When Childers's health failed in 2004, his friends compiled a three-CD album for his benefit.
 Restless Spirit features tracks from more than fifty performers who donated their own versions of his songs.
 The artist list is a who's who of Red Dirt, including Jimmy LaFave, No Justice, Steve Ripley, Mike McClure, Brandon Jenkins, Greg Jacobs, Tom Skinner, and Cross Canadian Ragweed.